Icon-Newsletter-smaller

 Why?
 First, it’s required by law.
 Sole proprietors, partnerships, corporations, cooperatives, foundations, and associations in the Philippines need to get a business license from their respective LGUs before they start operations.

-Second, a business permit in the Philippines is one of the requirements for application for business loans, government financial assistance programs, BIR registration, and other related transactions.
+Second, a business permit in the Philippines is one of the requirements for applications for business loans, government financial assistance programs, BIR registration, and other related transactions.
 It may also be required when you apply as an authorized reseller/distributor of a brand or as an online seller on e-commerce marketplaces.

-Thus, you need to get this permit first, so you can set up your new enterprise smoothly.
+In short, you need to get this permit first, so you can set up your new enterprise smoothly.

-Business Permit Requirements 2022: What to Prepare
+Business Permit Requirements 2023: 6 Documents to Prepare

-Before applying for a business permit, you need to register your business with the appropriate government agency and secure other clearances and permits.
+Before applying for a business permit, you need to register your business with the appropriate government agencies and secure other clearances and permits.
+These take time and effort to process and obtain.

-1. Fire Safety Inspection Certificate
+📋 Fire Safety Inspection Certificate

 business permit philippines - Fire Safety Inspection Certificate